opensearch-project/documentation-website/_im-plugin/index-context.md

 - Settings tuned to your specific use case.
 - Accurate mappings and aliases based on [OpenSearch Integrations]({{site.url}}{{site.baseurl}}/integrations/).

-These settings and metadata configuration that are applied using component templates which are automatically loaded when your cluster comes up.
+The settings and metadata configuration that are applied using component templates are automatically loaded when your cluster starts.
 The templates for the components start with `@abc_template@`.
 To prevent potential configuration issues, only use `@abc_template@` the way it’s described on this page.
 {: .warning}